Wolff potentials and nonlocal equations of Lane-Emden type: Wolff potential estimates for nonlocal equations

 We apply Young's inequality to the last term in the right-hand side, with conjugate exponents $1/(2-p)$ and $1/(p-1)$, in order to see that

-holds for some $c= c(n,s,p,\Lambda,q)$, whenever $1 \le \sigma' \le \sigma \le 2$.
-Then, applying a standard iteration argument (see for instance \cite[Lemma~6.1]{Giu}), we can drop the first term on the right-hand side.
-Recalling the definition of $F(\cdot)$, we conclude with
+holds for some $c= c(n,s,p,\Lambda,q)$, whenever $2 \le \sigma' \le \sigma \le 4$.
+Then, applying a standard iteration lemma (see for instance \cite[Lemma~6.1]{Giu}) to the above display, we can drop the first term in the right-hand side.
+Recalling the definition of $F(\cdot)$, we conclude with the desired estimate. \end{proof}